gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/ask-hr/hands-on-lab-askHR.md

 <img width="1000" alt="image" src="assets/hands-on-lab-assets/step3.png">

-4. Select "Create from scratch", give your agent a name, e.g. "HR Agent", and fill in the description as shown below:
+4. Select "Create from scratch", give your agent a name, e.g. "YOUR NAME - HR Agent", and fill in the description as shown below:

 ```
 You are an agent who handles employee HR queries.
 You provide short and crisp responses, keeping the output to 200 words or less.
 You can help users check their profile data, retrieve latest time off balance, update title or address, and request time off.
 You can also answer general questions about company benefits.